-A leak of documents called the “Paradise Papers” document tax loopholes preserved by the GOP tax plans allow the ultra-rich to hide their wealth offshore, deprive the U.S. of about $70 billion in annual tax revenue.
+A leak of documents called the “Paradise Papers” show how tax loopholes preserved by the GOP tax plans allow the ultra-rich to hide their wealth offshore, depriving the U.S. of about $70 billion in annual tax revenue.
 Email and call Sen. Collins and demand that the Senate tax reform plan eliminate all loopholes that allow the rich and big business to avoid paying taxes.

 Update 11/16: The House passed its tax plan.
 The Senate will vote after Thanksgiving.